-We will likely incur significant additional costs in order to comply with the SEC rules implementing Section 404 of the Sarbanes-Oxley Act.
+We have incurred, and will likely continue to incur, significant additional costs in order to comply with the SEC rules implementing Section 404 of the Sarbanes-Oxley Act.

-We will likely incur significant additional costs in order to comply with the SEC rules implementing Section 404 of the Sarbanes-Oxley Act.
-Under these rules, beginning with our annual report on Form 10-K for the year ending December 31, 2019, we will be required to make a formal assessment of the effectiveness of our internal control over financial reporting, and once we cease to be an emerging growth company, we will be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-To achieve compliance with Section 404 within the prescribed period, we will be engaging in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
-In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of our internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are designed and operating effectively, and implement a continuous reporting and improvement process for internal control over financial reporting.
+We have incurred, and will likely continue to incur, significant additional costs in order to comply with the SEC rules implementing Section 404 of the Sarbanes-Oxley Act.
+Under these rules, beginning with the annual report on Form 10-K for the year ending December 31, 2019, because we ceased to be an emerging growth company, we are required to make a formal assessment of the effectiveness of our internal control over financial reporting.
+We are also required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+To achieve compliance with Section 404, we engaged in and will continue to engage in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
+In this regard, we will need to continue to dedicate internal resources, engage outside consultants and adopt a detailed work plan to assess and document the adequacy of our internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are designed and operating effectively, and implement a continuous reporting and improvement process for internal control over financial reporting.

 The rules governing the standards that must be met for management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation to meet the detailed standards under the rules.
-During the course of its testing, our management may identify material weaknesses or deficiencies which may not be remedied in time to meet the deadline imposed by the Sarbanes-Oxley Act.
-These reporting and other obligations place significant demands on our management and administrative and operational resources, including accounting resources.
+During the course of its testing, our management may identify material weaknesses or deficiencies which may not be remedied in time to meet deadlines imposed by the Sarbanes-Oxley Act.
+These reporting and other obligations have placed and will continue to place significant demands on our management and administrative and operational resources, including accounting resources.
+Any failure to maintain effective controls or any difficulties encountered in their implementation or improvement could cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods.
+Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information, which would likely have a negative effect on the trading price of our common stock.
+In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on Nasdaq.